MaidDragonTohru/The-Scribe/README.md

 *rules*: A nice alternative to the /rules command.
 Useful if you want to tell multiple people at the same time and you're too much of a rebel to use the !rules command.

+*randpoke 'optional number between one and six'*: Generates a random Pokemon from the Pokedex.

 Installation
 ============